 Swelling of the skin or face, hives, excessive salivation,and vomiting or diarrhea may be symptoms of heatstroke

 If your pet is exhibiting any of the above symptoms or other severe signs of illness, call or visit us as soon as possible.
-Our experienced emergency care veterinary staff is here to help you and your pet in your time of need at our state-of-the-art facilities in Plano and Dallas, TX.
+Our experienced emergency care veterinary staff is here to help you and your pet in your time of need at our state-of-the-art facility in Plano.

 If you think your pet is having a medical emergency, it’s important to remain calm so that you can get your pet medical attention as swiftly and safely as possible.
 Moving confidently, calmly, and quickly while following the steps below can keep your pet from feeling stressed and scared while getting them the care they need in a timely manner.